victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

     For example, Add Bookmark Screenlet needs attributes for each bookmark's URL and title.
-Its View Model interface, `AddBookmarkViewModel`, therefore defines getters and setters for its these attributes:
+Its View Model interface, `AddBookmarkViewModel`, therefore defines getters and setters for these attributes:

         public interface AddBookmarkViewModel extends BaseViewModel {
             String getURL();